centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/groups.md

 * Enable viewing of the status of a set of objects by selecting a group of objects in the search filters
 * Search several performance graphs quickly by browsing the object tree structure by group and then by resource

-Generally speaking, we try to group together hosts by functional level. e.g.: DELL and HP hosts or Linux, Windows, etc., hosts.
+Generally speaking, we try to group together hosts by functional level.
+Example: DELL and HP hosts or Linux, Windows, etc., hosts.
-We also try to group services by application jobs. e.g.: Salary management application, ERP Application, etc.
+We also try to group services by application jobs.
+Example: Salary management application, ERP Application, etc.

 > For the hosts belonging to a host group, the retention of RRD files can be defined in the host group.
 This definition
 > overrides the global definition.
 In the event that the same host belongs to several groups, each possessing a